lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ![collateral scheme](assets/lip-31/1_collateral.png)

-#### Redeemability
+#### 2. Redeemability

-Every minted stETH must be redeemable either Lido Core pool, or the external minting collateral.
+Every minted stETH must be redeemable either through the Lido Core pool or the external minting collateral.

 This collateral must be potentially accessible by the protocol under certain conditions (e.g., collateral shortage or Lido Core pool depletion), allowing writing-off minted stETH external ether source liability by moving the corresponding external ether to the Lido Core pool (treating 1 stETH = 1 ETH).

-#### Fungibility
+#### 3. Fungibility

 The existing stETH token contract remains to be ERC-20 deployed under the same address on Ethereum mainnet.

-Minting or burning new stETH does not trigger stETH token rebase, rebases keep happenning inside the establed `AccountingOracle` report lifecycle as a part of the main phase of the report data delivery.
-Rewards and penalties, accrued for stETH rebase, remain to be defined by the Lido Core pool validator set (i.e., stETH minted against the external minting collateral doesn't change the embedded stETH staking APR) unless failure mode is activated.
+Minting or burning new stETH does not trigger stETH token rebase.
+Rebases keep happening inside the established `AccountingOracle` report lifecycle as part of the main phase of the report data delivery.
+Rewards and penalties accrued for stETH rebase remain to be defined by the Lido Core pool validator set (i.e., stETH minted against the external minting collateral doesn't change the embedded stETH staking APR) unless failure mode is activated.

 ### Key accounting changes